Thomas Louis: Captaincy

-In 1793 the French Revolutionary Wars broke out and Louis was immediately recalled to service to command in the Channel Fleet.
-In 1794 he moved to the new under the command of Admiral MacBride, and participated in the Atlantic campaign of May 1794, narrowly missing the Glorious First of June.
+In 1793 France declared war on Britain as part of the French Revolutionary Wars broke out and Louis was immediately recalled to service to command in the Channel Fleet.
+In 1794 he moved to the new under MacBride, and participated in the Atlantic campaign of May 1794, narrowly missing the Glorious First of June.
 In 1796 he convoyed supplies to the West Indies and then joined the Mediterranean fleet under Horatio Nelson.
 Two years later, Louis and Minotaur were present at the Battle of the Nile on 1 August 1798.
 At the battle, Minotaur fought a two-hour duel against Aquilon, ultimately forcing her surrender and there is a possibly apocryphal story that Louis was personally thanked by the seriously wounded Nelson, who is reported to have said "Farewell dear Louis, I shall never forget the obligation I am under to you for your brave and generous conduct; and now, whatever may become of me, my mind is at peace".

-In September 1799, Louis, under the command of Thomas Troubridge, participated in operations in conjunction with Neapolitan royal troops, to expel the French from Rome and extinguish the nascent Roman Republic.
-The French general Garnier having negotiated a capitulation, Civitavecchia and Corneto were seized by 200 British marines while Louis, with a small party of the Minotaurs crew, rowed up the Tiber and hoisted the Union Flag to fly from Capitol over Rome itself.